 Amethyst is Beautiful & Durable

 It is frequently cut into fancy cuts with multiple facets along the top and bottom without breaking.
-Some of these cuts include briolettes, pineapple, and starburst cuts, in addition to artistic free form shapes.
+Some of these cuts include briolettes, pineapple, and starburst cuts, in addition to artistic free form shapes and antique cuts such as rose cuts.

 It can be fashioned into smooth beads or cabochon center stones with a high shine finish bringing out the natural growth structure or a transparent color, depending on the stone.